john-itcsolutions/cheirrs/README.md

 We would also like to be able to develop the postgresql database structure and details ('house' database) using pgadmin4.
 To this end we construct a 'pgadmin4' charm as follows (with inspiration from 'smart-web').

+The pgadmin4 docker container is available from Docker hub with:

+`docker pull dpage/pgadmin4`

+This image would need to be tagged and pushed to the docker-registry as in this document above (for smart-web), if the docker-registry works for you.

+The following builds and deploys the pgadmin4 charm which will seek the requested image (dpage/pgadmin4) from the docker-registry, as specified in metadata.yaml.

 From your outer working directory:

 `charm create pgadmin4`